-A complaint can be made about any aspect of a student’s experience at University.
+A complaint can be made about any aspect of a student’s experience at university.
 This includes teaching and learning issues or issues with services and facilities provided by the University.
+This page covers disatisfaction and complaints about Aston University.

-There is a different procedure for complaints about the Students’ Union which can be found here.
+Information on making complaints about the Students’ Union can be found here.

 Before making a complaint